Gambler’s Fallacy Explained

 · The glamour of the streak: Casinos market the romance of hot streaks and dramatic turnarounds.
 It’s exciting to believe fortune has a rhythm, even if it doesn’t.

 That’s why the fallacy feels logical.
+People often fall prey to these cognitive biases, leading to the persistence of the gambler’s fallacy in gambling and other decision-making scenarios.
 It dresses itself up as intuition, luck, and “knowing the game.”
 In reality, it’s just our minds tricking us.

 How to Avoid the Gambler’s Fallacy and Beyond Casinos, The Fallacy in Everyday Life